 Native Harvest: Our products include wild rice, hominy corn, raspberry jams, and buffalo sausages.
 All products are produced by Native Anishinaabe Indians in northern Minnesota.

-Winona LaDuke is an Anishinaabekwe (Ojibwe) enrolled member of the Mississippi Band Anishinaabeg who lives and works on the White Earth Reservation and is the mother of three children.
-She is also the Executive Director of Honor the Earth, where she works on a national level to advocate, raise public support, and create funding for frontline native environmental groups.
+Winona LaDuke is an Anishinaabekwe (Ojibwe) enrolled member of the Mississippi Band of Anishinaabeg who lives and works on the White Earth Indian Reservation and is the mother of three children.
+Winona founded the White Earth Land Recovery Project in 1989 and served as its Executive Director for 25 years.
+She is currently the Executive Director of Honor the Earth, where she works on a national level to advocate, raise public support, and create funding for frontline Native environmental groups.

 In 1994, Winona was nominated by Time magazine as one of America's fifty most promising leaders under forty years of age.
-She has been awarded the Thomas Merton Award in 1996, the BIHA Community Service Award in 1997, the Ann Bancroft Award for Women's Leadership Fellowship, and the Reebok Human Rights Award, with which she began the White Earth Land Recovery Project.
+She was awarded the Thomas Merton Award in 1996, the BIHA Community Service Award in 1997, the Ann Bancroft Award for Women's Leadership Fellowship, and the Reebok Human Rights Award (which she used to begin the White Earth Land Recovery Project).